-AROWAGENCY IS AN Australian-based music company specializing in artist management, digital and social media marketing, publicity and event management.
+AROWAGENCY is an Australian-based music company specializing in artist management, digital and social media marketing, publicity, and event management.

-With combined experience across marketing, digital and social media, publicity, radio, A&R, artist development, label management and publishing, co-founders Elizabeth Browne and Tamara Georgopoulos work to create engaging campaigns to connect artists and organizations with their audiences.
+With combined experience across marketing, digital and social media, publicity, radio, A&R, artist development, label management, and publishing, co-founders Elizabeth Browne and Tamara Georgopoulos work to create engaging campaigns to connect artists and organizations with their audiences.

-They bring creativity, passion and a dedicated focus to everything we do.
+They bring creativity, passion, and a dedicated focus to everything we do.
 They stand for diversity and aim to create a supportive and inclusive community within the music industry.

 We met during our time working at Sony Music Australia.
 Tam worked in the A&R team across a roster of 60+ local Australian acts, managed the in-house recording studio and event managed various album launch events and the yearly Sony Music ARIA Showcase.

-Liz worked in the digital team promoting national and international releases across digital music platforms such as Spotify, Google and YouTube as well as label managing some of Sony’s alternative labels.
+Liz worked in the digital team promoting national and international releases across digital music platforms such as Spotify, Google, and YouTube as well as label managing some of Sony’s alternative labels.

-During our time working together at Sony we bonded over our love of music and a vision for the future of the music industry.
+During our time working together at Sony, we bonded over our love of music and a vision for the future of the music industry.
 One sunny day over lunch in Sydney’s iconic Hyde Park we said “let’s do this!”, and ArowAgency was born!

 In our first year of launching ArowAgency, we noticed a trend forming in the industry.
 Whilst artists were actively seeking assistance with publicity, there were an increasing amount of artists who actually needed a little bit more than what was being offered in the market.
-With this in mind, we launched our Release Planning Services in 2017, offering a range of bespoke services, including digital marketing, social media strategy and community management, publicity and artist development.
+With this in mind, we launched our Release Planning Services in 2017, offering a range of bespoke services, including digital marketing, social media strategy and community management, publicity, and artist development.

 Artists invest so much of themselves into creating music and we’re very passionate about offering a suite of services that are all-encompassing, giving us an avenue to nurture and develop local talent and assist them every step of the way in releasing new music!

 Thanks to Music NSW, we’ve been fortunate enough to host Release Planning Masterclasses with the aim of educating and empowering artists in planning their next release.
-Our masterclasses cover everything from marketing and social media strategies, timelines and touring right through to publicity.
+Our masterclasses cover everything from marketing and social media strategies, timelines, and touring right through to publicity.
 We also run social media workshops for artists and labels across Australia.

-We exist to benefit independent artists, songwriters and producers not only in planning their next releases, but in planning for the next stages of their careers in an industry we love so much!
+We exist to benefit independent artists, songwriters, and producers not only in planning their next releases but in planning for the next stages of their careers in an industry we love so much!

 Coming from a label background, we recognise that our skill sets and knowledge isn’t readily available to up and coming artists, so we set out to structure the core function of our agency around educating artists in having all the necessary tools to make the right decisions and achieve success in their careers.

-First and foremost, our goal is to educate artists and treat them and their teams with respect at all times, accepting their vision and helping to shape it into something that will work in market.
+First and foremost, our goal is to educate artists and treat them and their teams with respect at all times, accepting their vision and helping to shape it into something that will work in the market.
 Working in music is a tough gig and we’re all on the same team!

 Whether we like to admit it or not, social media plays a huge part in shaping and developing an artist’s career.
 From online aesthetic and tone of voice through to their online artist network, an artist’s social media presence and digital footprint is a direct reflection of who they are both artistically and personally.

-In addition to this, social media is the most important tool for fan and audience acquisition, which links directly to achieving higher music, ticket and merch sales.
+In addition to this, social media is the most important tool for fan and audience acquisition, which links directly to achieving higher music, ticket, and merch sales.
 We live in an age where everything we want to know is directly accessible via the internet and fans are wanting more and more behind-the-scenes access and insight into the lives of their favourite artists.
 The more you provide, the wider your audience becomes and the more likely it becomes that you will climb the Spotify and iTunes charts and sell more tickets to shows!

 Be patient - remember that good things take time.